gerardroche/gerardroche.github.io/_posts/2023-05-19-neovintageous-open-sesame.md

 ## Wrapping it up

 I can't you tell how much I use this little plugin.
 Opening, adding, removing, switching...
 I do it countless times a day.
-I would be lost without Sesame.
+I would be lost without it.
 Give it a go.
 It's magical.